Invicta International Airlines: Invicta International Airlines 1969-82

 Within weeks of the merger with British Midland, Kennard had decided that the merger was not working, and in June the air cargo operation was sold back to Kennard.
-He formed Invicta Airways (1969) Ltd, based around the three DC-4s, G-ASPM, G-ASPN and G-ASEN; the Viscounts having gone to British Midland as part of the merger.
+He formed Invicta Airways (1969) Ltd., based around the three DC-4s, G-ASPM, G-ASPN and G-ASEN; the Viscounts having gone to British Midland as part of the merger.

 By 1970, the DC-4 was ageing and other aircraft types available had much greater capacity.
 Plans were made to replace the DC-4s.
 During July and August, dockworkers across the United Kingdom were on strike, leading to increased air freight business.
-On 10 October, Vickers Vanguard G-AXNT was leased from Air Holdings, with this aircraft, and the three DC-4s, painted with the logo Invicta Air Cargo.
+On 10 October, Vickers Vanguard G-AXNT was leased from Air Holdings, with this aircraft, and the three DC-4s, painted with the logo Invicta Air Cargo, a ltd. company name which had been registered in June.

 DC-4 G-ASEN was sold to Wenela on 3 February 1971, arriving at Johannesburg on 4 February.
 On 1 March, Vanguard G-AXOO was acquired, followed by G-AXOP on 8 May.
-These aircraft were leased from Air Holdings, and marked up as Invicta International, as were all aircraft acquired after this date.
+These aircraft were leased from Air Holdings, and marked up as Invicta International (Invicta International Airlines Ltd. had been established in December 1970), as were all aircraft acquired after this date.

 Vanguard G-AZRE was leased from Air Holdings on 27 March 1972.
 DC-4 G-ASPN was sold to Africair on 18 April, and delivered to Johannesburg.
 On 2 May, Vanguard G-AXOY was leased from Air Holdings.
 On 5 September, DC-4 G-ASPM was sold to Africair.
 This was the last DC-4 on the United Kingdom civil register at the time.